-The key to success is maintaining regular communication with management so expectations are understood and met.
+The key to success is maintaining regular communication with management, so expectations are understood and met.
 Ultimately, there is no difference in the benefits that a company will realize from the financial controller, whether the work is performed virtually (remotely) or on-site.

-Further, it is very common these days for staff to turn over frequently, often within 1-3 years, which is disruptive to an organization.
+Further, it is common these days for staff to turn over frequently, often within 1-3 years, which is disruptive to an organization.
 Engaging an outside firm like CFO Strategies to handle your financial controller function can protect your company against staff turnover and the disruption and cost of starting over with a new controller.

 Businesses don’t need to provide office space, a laptop, or other supplies to the virtual controller.
-Virtual controllers can often flex their schedules so long as certain critical tasks are completed by the assigned deadline.
+Virtual controllers can often flex their schedules so long as specific critical tasks are completed by the assigned deadline.

 Things to Consider Before Hiring A Financial Controller